noufilsaqib/Umbrella/README.md

 ```
  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── index.html               # landing HTML file, this is what users see when you come to url
+├── index.html               # login page HTML file, this is what users see when you come to url
 └── README.md

 It has the following subfolders and files:
+├── assets                   # Folder for images
+    └── logo                 # Folder for logo
+├── js                       # Folder for scripts
+    ├── authentication.js
+    ├── distance.js
+    ├── global.js
+    ├── script.js
+    └── skeleton.js
+├── css                      # Folder for styles
+    ├── global.css
+    └── style.css
+├── text                     # Folder for navbar
+    └── nav.html
+├── about                    # Folder for about page
+    ├── css                  # Folder for styles
+    ├── js                   # Folder for scripts
+    └── index.html
+├── account                  # Folder for account page
+    ├── css                  # Folder for styles
+    ├── js                   # Folder for scripts
+    └── index.html
+├── create-group             # Folder for create-group page
+    ├── css                  # Folder for styles
+    ├── js                   # Folder for scripts
+    └── index.html
+├── home                     # Folder for home page
+    ├── css                  # Folder for styles
+    ├── js                   # Folder for scripts
+    └── index.html
+├── join-group               # Folder for join-group page
+    ├── css                  # Folder for styles
+    ├── js                   # Folder for scripts
+    └── index.html
-├── .git                     # Folder for git repo
+├── main                     # Folder for main group page
-├── images                   # Folder for images
+    ├── css                  # Folder for styles
-    /blah.jpg                #
-├── scripts                  # Folder for scripts
+    ├── js                   # Folder for scripts
-    /blah.js                 #
+    └── index.html
+└── sign-up                  # Folder for sign-up page
-├── styles                   # Folder for styles
+    ├── css                  # Folder for styles
-    /blah.css                #
+    ├── js                   # Folder for scripts
+    └── index.html

 Firebase hosting files:
+├── .firebaserc
+├── firebase.json
+├── firestore.indexes.json
-├── .firebaserc...
+├── firestore.rules
+└── storage.rules

 ```

-Tips for file naming files and folders:
-* use lowercase with no spaces
-* use dashes (not underscore) for word separation